RIKEN-RCCS/riken-rccs.github.io/README.md

 # Software developed by RIKEN R-CCS

-RIKEN R-CCS ([http://www.r-ccs.riken.jp/en/](http://www.r-ccs.riken.jp/en/)) is a research center for computational science and computer science for simulations with supercomputers.
+RIKEN R-CCS ([http://www.r-ccs.riken.jp/en](http://www.r-ccs.riken.jp/en)) is a research center for computational sciences and computer science for simulations with supercomputers.
 Some software developed by RIKEN R-CCS are hosted by GitHub.
 (RIKEN R-CCS is formerly named as RIKEN AICS, renamed in April 2018).

 ## Projects under GitHub